iip-ecosphere/platform/platform/tools/Install/README.md

-# IIP-Ecosphere platform: Install Support
+# oktoflow platform: Install Support

-This project supports the installation of the IIP-Ecosphere platform.
+This project supports the installation of the oktoflow platform.

 The platform can be installed on Windows and on Linux.
 Please note that special characters like whitespaces in folder names (in particular on Windows) may cause the installation, platform installation or examples to fail.
 We will explain the individual steps for Ubuntu 20.4.1 Linux installed.